-Phosphorylation, P", and P"/O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by Pi to form ATP.
+Phosphorylation, P., and P./O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by Pi to form ATP.
 On the other hand, the term phosphorylation is used generally in many contexts, e.g., protein phosphorylation.
-This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 1).
-We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP -> ADP (Figure 2).
+This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 2).
+We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP ADP (Figure 3).
 P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the tricarboxylic acid (TCA) cycle (succinyl-CoA ligase; phosphoglycerate kinase) and phosphorylation of ADP catalyzed by pyruvate kinase, and of GDP phosphorylated by phosphoenolpyruvate carboxykinase.
 Transphosphorylation is performed by adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase.
 In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP ↔ ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.

-The $P \gg /O_2$ ratio $(P \gg /4 e^-)$ is two times the 'P/O' ratio $(P \gg /2 e^-)$ of classical bioenergetics. $P \gg /O_2$ is a generalized symbol, not specific for determination of P_i consumption $(P_i/O_2 \text{ flux ratio})$, ADP depletion (ADP/O2 flux ratio), or ATP production (ATP/O2 flux ratio).
-The mechanistic $P \gg /O_2$ ratio-or $P \gg /O_2$ stoichiometry-is calculated from the proton-to-O2 and proton-to-phosphorylation coupling stoichiometries (Figure 2A):
+The $P \gg O_2$ ratio $(P \gg 4 e^-)$ is two times the 'P/O' ratio $(P \gg 2 e^-)$ of classical bioenergetics. $P \gg O_2$ is a generalized symbol, not specific for determination of P_i consumption $(P_i/O_2 \text{ flux ratio})$, ADP depletion (ADP/O2 flux ratio), or ATP production (ATP/O2 flux ratio).
+The mechanistic $P \gg O_2$ ratio-or $P \gg O_2$ stoichiometry-is calculated from the proton-to-O2 and proton-to-phosphorylation coupling stoichiometries (Figure 2B):

-$$P \gg /O_2 = \frac{H{\text{pos}}^+/O_2}{H{\text{neg}}^+/P \gg}$$ (1)
+$$P \gg /O_2 = \frac{H{pos}^+/O_2}{H{neg}^+/P}$$ (1)

-The H+{pos}/O2 coupling stoichiometry (referring to the full 4 electron reduction of O2) depends on the ET-pathway control state which defines the relative involvement of the three coupling sites (CI, CIII and CIV) in the catabolic pathway of electrons to O2.
-This varies with: (I) a bypass of CI by single or multiple electron input into the Q-junction; and (2) a bypass of CIV by involvement of alternative oxidases, AOX, which are not expressed in mammalian mitochondria.
+The H+{pos}/O2 coupling stoichiometry (referring to the full 4 electron reduction of O2) depends on the ET-pathway control state, which defines the relative involvement of the three coupling sites (CI, CIII and CIV) in the catabolic pathway of electrons from the oxidation of reduced fuel substrates to the reduction of O2.
+This varies with: (1) a bypass of CI by single or multiple electron input into the Q-junction; and (2) a bypass of CIV by involvement of alternative oxidases, AOX, which are not expressed in mammalian mitochondria.

 Figure 2.
-Oxidative phosphorylation (OXPHOS).
+Cell respiration and oxidative phosphorylation (OXPHOS)